 Carl Rogers

-I offer counselling from calm, private rooms in and around Lewes, East Sussex.
-Each space is peaceful, confidential, and easy to access — with public transport nearby and parking available:
+I offer counselling from calm, private rooms in and close-by Lewes, East Sussex.
+Each space is peaceful, confidential, and easy to access via public transportation and parking on-site or near-by:

-I also offer online sessions via secure platforms, as well as telephone therapy.
+I offer online sessions via secure platforms, as well as telephone therapy, if working from home or another familiar space feels more supportive for you.
 Some clients choose a single way of working, while others find a combination that suits their needs.

 Session Length: 50 minutes

 I offer a limited number of reduced-cost sessions for students and people on a lower income.
-Please feel welcome to ask about availability if this would make therapy more accessible for you.
+If cost feels like a barrier, please feel welcome to ask about availability.

 “Growth occurs when individuals confront problems, struggle to master them, and through that struggle develop new aspects of their skills, capacities, views about life.”